 In a city of nightlife lovers, you don’t want to pass up on the chance to see the raunchy, comedic talent and flurry of glitter, feathers, and fishnets that is a burlesque show in Montreal.
 Showcases at The Wiggle Room range from traditional burlesque to wildly entertaining and comedic themes like Led Zeppelin and Fresh Prince-themed shows.
 At Arabesque Burlesque, drop in on a beginner dance class or sign up for a whole workshop.
 Culminate your experience by attending the 3-night Montreal Burlesque Festival in October.

 Visit a Sugar Shack

-These charming cabins in the woods outside of Montreal are the longstanding traditional homes of maple sugar and syrup production.
-Plan a visit during “sugar time” and you’re in for a sweet treat: February through April, many cabanes à sucre offer tours, carriage rides, demonstrations, and multi-course feasts inside their charming digs.
-At Sucrerie de la Montagne, ride in a horse-drawn sleigh or wagon before an all-you-can-eat rustic Quebecois meal and live music entertainment.
-Popular Montreal restaurant Au Pied du Cochon has its own sugar shack, slightly more chic and commercial (and quick to fill up) than the family-owned ones you’ll find.
+These charming cabins are the traditional homes of maple syrup, AKA where the Canadian staple is produced.
+Typically found in the woods outside of Montreal, cabanes à sucre offer much more than just sweet treats for sale.
+Plan a visit during “sugar time” (February through April) and many offer tours, carriage rides, demonstrations, and multi-course feasts inside their charming digs.
+At Sucrerie de la Montagne, ride in a horse-drawn sleigh or wagon before an all-you-can-eat rustic Quebecois meal complete with live music entertainment.
+Popular Montreal restaurant Au Pied du Cochon has its own sugar shack, slightly more chic and commercial (and quick to fill up) than the family-owned ones.
 About an hour from Montreal, L’Hermine is one of the only shacks you can visit year-round (feasts only take place in winter and spring).
 If you can’t make it out of the city, the neighborhood of Verdun holds an annual sugaring festival every March.

 Marvel at Habitat 67